ComunidadAylas/PackSquash/docs/wiki/Options-files.md

     - Performance is significantly worse than when using CQF or VBR due to the bitrate management engine being engaged.
-- `CABR` (Constrained Average BitRate): the encoder will interpret the target metric as a hard maximum bitrate and internally selected a slightly lower average bitrate than the maximum to maintain.
+- `CABR` (Constrained Average BitRate): the encoder will interpret the target metric as a hard maximum bitrate and internally select a slightly lower average bitrate than the maximum to maintain.
 This mode is similar to ABR, but with the addition of a maximum bitrate.
   - Some advantages of this bitrate control mode over ABR include: